The Emergence of a *New* Type of Interior Design

 by | Aug 3, 2023

-Last spring on the eve of the spring High Point Market, I was part of something big.
+In the spring of 2023, on the eve of the spring High Point Market, I was part of something big.

 Really big.